Reverse Mortgage to Pay Off Mortgage: Does It Make Sense?

 Yes.
 HECMs generally require counseling with an independent, HUD-approved counselor before the loan can close.

-Pull together your current mortgage statement showing the balance and payment, your property tax bill and homeowners insurance declarations, proof of income and assets for the financial assessment, and a reasonable estimate of home value and any remaining liens.
+You will want your current mortgage statement showing the balance and payment, your most recent property tax bill, your homeowners insurance declarations, proof of income and assets, and a reasonable estimate of your home's value and any remaining liens.